stfc/cloud-deployed-apps/docs/DeployNewCluster.md

 clusters/<your-cluster-name>/argocd-values.yaml
 ```
 ## 3. Create a secret for the cluster to use
-From the staging cluster, create a directory to work in
+From the management cluster, create a directory to work in

 3a.
 Create a clouds.yaml in the directory (An application credential file for target project)

 3b.
 Create a file ca.cert.txt with the certificate here - https://github.com/stfc/cloud-capi-values/blob/master/values.yaml#L6-L130

-#Ensure you've only copied the two certs from -----BEGIN CERTIFICATE----- to -----END CERTIFICATE-----
+#### Ensure you've only copied the two certs from -----BEGIN CERTIFICATE----- to -----END CERTIFICATE-----

 3c.
 Lastly run `kubectl create secret generic <secret-name> --from-file=cacert=./cacert.txt --from-file=clouds.yaml=./clouds.yaml -n clusters` to create the secret